-- Next, you will want to find a rock that can be used as a socket and skinnier pieces of wood to be used for the spindle.
+- Next, you will want to find a rock that can be used as a socket and skinnier pieces of wood for the spindle.

-- Lastly, find a flat piece of wood and create a V-shape into one end.
+- Lastly, find a flat piece of wood and create a V-shape on one end.

 - Then, you will need to find a quality tinder that is dead and dry.
 Softwoods like cedar and pine are quality choices.

-- Place the tinder inside of the V-shaped notch.
+- Place the tinder inside the V-shaped notch.

-- To start producing fire, you will need to loop the bowstring to the center of the spindle.
-One end of the bowstring should be located in the center of the spindle while the other rests in the V-shaped notch.
+- To start producing fire, you must loop the bowstring to the center of the spindle.
+One end of the bowstring should be located in the center of the spindle, while the other rests in the V-shaped notch.

-- Move the bow back and forth as quickly as possible while securing the spindle in place at the socket.
+- Move the bow back and forth as quickly as possible while securing the spindle at the socket.

 - Continue the seesaw motion until you have successfully sparked a fire.

-Sometimes, major accidents can occur in the wild, and you’re not around any doctors or hospitals that can put a stop to the constant bleeding.
+Sometimes, major accidents can occur in the wild, and you’re not around doctors or hospitals that can stop the constant bleeding.
 If you find yourself in a situation where you have a severe injury that is producing mass amounts of blood, you need to act fast — using your survival bracelet, of course.

-If your injury puts a damper on the support or function of your arms or legs (as opposed to making you bleed profusely), your survival bracelet can still be used.
-In a situation such as this, you will need to find a piece of solid wood that can be used for stability.
+If your injury puts a damper on the support or function of your arms or legs (instead of making you bleed profusely), your survival bracelet can still be used.
+In such a situation, you will need to find a piece of solid wood that can be used for stability.
 Cut the wood to the desired length.
 Then, you can wrap the wood with the paracord of your survival bracelet.

 This makeshift splint will keep the wood in place and offer your arms and legs the support they need until you can get back home and receive medical attention for your injury.

-Nature can indeed be rugged at times, which means that valuable items can become snagged and broken.
-From backpacks to belts to boot laces to pants, almost anything is up for grabs in the wild.
-But having these items in shambles is only going to cause stress during your outdoor adventure.
+Nature can sometimes be rugged, so that valuable items can become snagged and broken.
+Almost anything is up for grabs in the wild, from backpacks to belts to boot laces to pants.
+But having these items in shambles will only cause stress during your outdoor adventure.
 So, what can outdoorsmen or women do?

 Thin pieces of your survival bracelet can easily be used to repair or replace your necessities, such as: